23 October 2019 - Royal Military Academy, Brussels

 Applying European and International Law Principles and Practice to Geoengineering Governance by Tsvetelina Filipova, Senior Policy Analyst, Climate and Environmental Governance Programme, Institute for European Environmental Policy

-The seminar was organised by the Environment & Development Resource Centre (EDRC) and the Belgian Federal Public Service of Foreign Affairs in association with the Brussels Dialogue on Climate Diplomacy (BDCD), the Carnegie Climate Governance Initiative (C2G), EGMONT - The Royal Institute for International Relations and the Global Military Advisory Council on Climate Change (GMACCC).
+The seminar was organised by the Belgian Federal Public Service of Foreign Affairs and the Environment & Development Resource Centre (EDRC) in association with the Brussels Dialogue on Climate Diplomacy (BDCD), the Carnegie Climate Governance Initiative (C2G), EGMONT - The Royal Institute for International Relations and the Global Military Advisory Council on Climate Change (GMACCC).